-A gas station employee felt a burn when someone handed her cash.
-Then, 7 people had to go to a hospital
+Gas station employee felt a burn when someone handed her cash; 7 people taken to hospital

-A puzzling incident that sent seven people to a hospital and prompted a hazardous material team to descend on a gas station in Minnesota turned out to have a very harmless origin.
+MAHNOMEN COUNTY, Minn. — A puzzling incident that sent seven people to a hospital and prompted a hazardous material team to descend on a gas station in Minnesota turned out to have a very harmless origin.

 Someone walked into a Cenex station in Minnesota’s Mahnomen County on Monday and paid for an item with cash.
 The cash was coated with a white powder-like substance.